pmalhaire/helloZig/README.md

-# hello zig : explore zig with tmux and vim
+# hello zig : explore zig through a LIFO buffer

 why this repo. i explored many languages from functionnal to assembly.